-Vaginal exams are so commonplace in our current maternity system so that we never stop and thing about their advantages or disadvantages.
-In fact, many women are not aware that they have choices around accepting or declining the vaginal exams.
-Here are 5 reasons to reconsider your assumptions around vaginal exams.
+Vaginal exams are so commonplace in our current maternity system that we never stop and think about their advantages or disadvantages.
+In fact, many women are not aware that they have choices around accepting or declining vaginal exams.
+Here are 5 reasons to reconsider your assumptions about vaginal exams.

 They aren’t accurate.

-No two women, two cervixes, or two babies are the exact same.
+No two people, two uteruses, two cervixes, or two babies are the exact same.
 And even though medical students are all taught and practice vaginal exams the same way, each provider has a different level of skill when it comes to accuracy.
-Three variable can affect exam accuracy.
+Three variables can affect exam accuracy.

-One, maternal position can affect accuracy.
-A mother who is examined on her side or squatting, may receive a different exam than if she was in a more traditional position such as on her back.
+One, your position can affect accuracy.
+A mother who is examined on her side or squatting may receive a different exam than if they was in a more traditional position such as on her back.
 Provider proficiency with exams can be challenging depending on her position.

 Third, measuring during a contraction may provide a different exam than when not contracting.
-I don’t typically recommend this but experience with clients, especially when getting the urge to push, has straight me where an exam while contracting (although not comfortable) can actually prove to be significantly different than when not contracting.
+I don’t typically recommend this but experience with clients, especially when getting the urge to push, has demonstrated an exam while contracting (although not comfortable) can actually prove to be significantly different than when not contracting.

 They don’t accurately predict labor.

 Vaginal exams may tell you how dilated and effaced your cervix is, but that information is not an accurate predictor of the start of labor.
-I have had first time moms walking around between 0-4 cm and not in labor.
+First-timer can be walking around between 0-4 cm and not in labor.
 I have had repeat clients walking around dilated 6-8 cm and not in labor.
 I also have had clients who were not dilated at all have quick spontaneous births.

-If your care provider does perform or offer vaginally exams in pregnancy, understand the exam only tells you numbers.
-It is not a prediction or offer any insight to when and how labor will happen.
+If your care provider does perform or offer vaginally exams during pregnancy, understand the exam only tells you numbers.
+It is not a prediction or offers any insight into when and how labor will happen.

 It might disappoint you.

-The text book definition of labor is contractions that cause cervical change.
-Contractions which do not result in change are considered Braxton Hicks or latent labor.
+The textbook definition of labor is contractions that cause cervical change.
+Contractions that do not result in change are considered Braxton Hicks or latent labor.

 They can cause infection.

 Frequent unnecessary exams can introduce bacteria from the vagina or the perineum to the uterus.
-Both GBS ( group B streptococcus) and Chorio (chorioamnionitis), may benignly exist and not cause your any health risks.
+Both GBS ( group B streptococcus) and Chorio (chorioamnionitis), may benignly exist and not cause you any health risks.
 But once your bags of water has broken the baby’s first line of defense is no longer present.
-Providers do practice sterile technique, but even sterile technique may not be sufficient when bacteria is present.
+Providers do practice sterile techniques, but even sterile techniques may not be sufficient when bacteria are present.